Iowa Alzheimer's Care Facilities

 Iowa stands as a beacon of excellence in Alzheimer’s care, with a network of specialized facilities committed to addressing the complex challenges associated with dementia.
 Families seeking compassionate and tailored support for their loved ones affected by Alzheimer's can find solace in the array of care options available throughout the state.

-Call (888) 320-4476 to speak to a local memory care advisor in Iowa and explore all of your options.
+Call (888) 320-4476 to speak to a local memory care advisor in Iowa and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

-Solon Assisted Living Village is a dementia care facility that provides services in Solon, IA and Johnson county.
-Solon Assisted Living Village includes 36 dementia units.
-Solon Assisted Living Village can be toured at 623 E. 5th Street in the 52333 zip code and provides amenities such as 24/7 security, dementia-friendly menus and laundry service.
+Parkview Assisted Living is a dementia care community that provides services in Coon Rapids, IA and Carroll county.
+Parkview Assisted Living includes 24 secured dementia units.
+Parkview Assisted Living can be visited at 210 Park Street in the 50058 zip code and provides amenities such as daily meals, monthly checkups and dressing assistance.

 Union Park Health Services